Sherlock (EP): Composition

-The EP consists of seven songs in a variety of styles, including "Stranger", the main theme song of Strangers 6, with a melody composed by Kenzie.
-The song was first released in Japanese, as a bonus track on their debut Japanese album The First.
-The lead single "Sherlock (Clue + Note)" is a "hybrid remix", which means it consists of two independent songs ("Clue" and "Note") remixed together to create a new song.
+The EP consists of seven songs in a variety of styles.
+The lead single, "Sherlock (Clue + Note)", is a "hybrid remix", which means it consists of two independent songs ("Clue" and "Note") remixed together to create a new song.
 The lyrics describe Sherlock's solving of a crime through logical "clues" and intuitive "notes".
 The title song combines the lyrics from the two songs to create a single storyline.

-A Japanese version of "Sherlock (Clue + Note)", written by Natsumi Kobayashi, was included as one of the two tracks on their fourth Japanese CD single "Sherlock", which was released on May 16, 2012, with the Japanese original song "Keeping Love Again" as a B-side.

-"Honesty" was written by member Jonghyun with the help of bandmate Minho, who wrote the rap lyrics, and expresses the group's appreciation towards their fans.
+"Honesty" was written by member Jonghyun and expresses the group's appreciation towards their fans.
 "The Reason" features a guitar solo and strings, while "Alarm Clock" was also written by Jonghyun and tells about a man who wants to wake up from the nightmares of a breakup.
 Minho participated in composing the rap.
+"Stranger", the main theme song of Strangers 6, has a melody composed by Kenzie.

 Artwork and packaging

 The packaging for Sherlock contains six booklets: one for each member and another containing the CD.
 The album artwork was revealed sequentially from March 8, starting with photos of a half-naked Minho as a "French boy".
 The photoshoot drew attention for its use of nudity and suggestive poses, as well as Shinee's skinny, "almost prepubescent" bodies.
 The members dieted for two weeks before the photoshoot.
 Shinee stated that the aim was to show the bodyline, and bright lighting was used to obscure their muscles.
 Despite this, Jonghyun's muscles were still visible and had to be digitally removed.
 The photoshoot was controversial for its sexual nature, with some fans accusing creative director Min Hee-jin of promoting shotacon.
 In an interview with KBS program Entertainment Weekly, Taemin commented that he wanted to look like an adult, but his body resembled that of a child instead.